deepomicslab/SuperTAD/README.md

             ./SuperTAD multi <input Hi-C matrix> -h <height> [-option values]
         OPTIONS:
-            -h <int>: The height of coding tree, default: 2 SHARED OPTIONS for binary and multi COMMAND:
+            -h <int>: The height of coding tree, default: 2 multi_2d    The third mode requires two parameter h1 and h2 to determine the iteractions for dividing and merging ./SuperTAD multi_2d <input Hi-C matrix> [-option values]
+        OPTIONS:
+            --hd <int>: The height of layers for dividing (go down), default: 2 --hu <int>: The height of layers for merging (go up), default: 1 --pre <string>: The pre-detected result file
+        SHARED OPTIONS for binary and multi COMMAND:
             -K <int>: The number of leaves in the coding tree, default: nan (determined by the algorithm) --chrom1 <string>: chrom1 label, default: chr1